 Texas Psychiatry Associates

-John Tennison, MD and Andrea Iken Tennison, MD are board-certified psychiatrists who specialize in general psychiatry (ages 18 to 70) and in forensic psychiatric evaluations, consultations, and expert testimony.
+John Tennison, MD and Andrea Iken Tennison, MD are psychiatric physicians who specialize in general psychiatry (ages 18 to 70) and in forensic psychiatric evaluations, consultations, and expert testimony.
 Texas Psychiatry Associates is committed to providing sensitive, intelligent, and high-quality psychiatric care.
 Clinic hours are by appointment only.
 At this time, Texas Psychiatry Associates does not accept private insurance, Medicare, or Medicaid.
 This policy guarantees the utmost in confidentiality for our clients.
 For current fee information, please contact us by telephone or email.